novneetnov/overtime-app/README.md

 * Needs to be documented if employee did not do overtime.
 * Create Audit Log for text message.
 * (x) Need to update audit log end date when confirmed by the Employee.
-* Need to update audit log status when an overtime time has been rejected.
+* (x) Need to update audit log status when an overtime time has been rejected.

 ## Gems we will use:
 * Bootstrap: Basic UI design